ActualCassandra/SecuringMultiVendorCloudsPart3/README.md

 Qualified submissions will receive a Badge via email.

 ## Agenda
-Still being created, draft below and generall tbc.
+Still being created, draft below and generally tbc.
  -	Systemic challenges of managing permissions across multiple cloud services
  -	Visibility into over-permissioned access in Azure, AWS, GCP, and VMware
  -	How to use CloudKnox to auto remediate over-permissioned access

+### Part 4 agenda
  -	Building a new lifecycle for Just-in-Time access provisioning
  - IAM Risk Reporting and Dashboarding
  - Monitoring anomalistic risks and threats